Tomás Tavares: Basel

-On 31 August 2021 Basel announced that they had signed Tavares on a one year loan with an option to for a definite move.
+On 31 August 2021 Basel announced that they had signed Tavares on a one-year loan with an option to for a definite move.
 Tavares joined Basel's first team for their 2021–22 season under head coach Patrick Rahmen.
 Tavares played his domestic league debut for the club in the away game in the Cornaredo on 12 September 2021 as Basel played a 1–1 with Lugano.
 He scored his first goal for the club in the home game in the St. Jakob-Park on 26 September 2021.
 It was the second goal of the game as Basel won 3–1 against Zürich.

 Basel pulled the option to buy the player definitively.
 On 8 May 2022 during the match against Lausanne-Sport in the Stade de la Tuilière Tavares injured himself.

 Spartak Moscow

-In January 2023, Tavares signed for Russian Premier League club Spartak Moscow on a three-and-a-half year deal.
+In January 2023, Tavares signed for Russian Premier League club Spartak Moscow on a three-and-a-half-year deal.
 He made his official debut on 23 February 2023 in a 0-1 cup win against Lokomotiv Moscow.
+In June 2023, while at the Portugal national under-21 football team camp, Tavares suffered an ACL tear, which became his second similar injury in 13 months.
+The recovery took several months and he was not registered with the Russian Premier League as a Spartak player for the first half of the 2023–24 season.
+Spartak registered him for the squad once again in February 2024.
+He returned to play on 13 April 2024 in a game against Sochi.

+On 23 July 2024, Tavares joined Austrian Bundesliga club LASK on a season-long loan deal.

+On 15 January 2025, his Spartak contract was terminated by mutual consent.

+AVS

+On 21 January 2025, Tavares joined AVS until the end of the season.

+Wisła Płock

+On 30 August 2025, Tavares signed for Polish Ekstraklasa club Wisła Płock on a one-year deal, with an option for another two years.